Low Free Space Impact on Storage Performance

 The Common Factor

-What was really interesting is a common factor found at all three sites.
+The common factor found at all 3 sites is quite interesting.
 In each case, it occurred on volumes with extremely low free space.
 In fact, one had a 1.4TB volume that had less than 1% free space.
 Now, you may think 1% of 1.4TB is 14GB of free space and that may sound like a lot, but as the volumes get larger, like this 1.4TB volume, more and more files and data are getting placed on these volumes, so 14GB looks small in comparison.

 With the smaller amount/percentage of free space on a volume, it is more likely that the free space is going to get fragmented and at a higher fragmentation rate.
 Now, with the higher amount of free space fragmentation (smaller pieces of free space), then when more files get created and extended, they are more likely to fragment and at a higher rate.
 This increase in data fragmentation will then cause the extreme fragmentation cases mentioned above.